aungkhantko/os-project/notes.md

 - 16-bit interrupt handlers won't work in 32-bit mode
 - Clear interrupt vector table, load global descriptor table, flush old instructions

+# Summary
+- OS boots into 16-bit real mode which exists on all x86 processors, and then switch into protected mode (32-bit in our case so far) before executing kernel code.
+Although protected mode prevents us from using BIOS interrupts, it enables the CPU to use more memory and set protection on memory.
+First of all, kernel code is loaded into memory.
+Next, interrupts are disabled and the GDT is loaded.
+Currently the GDT has two segments descriptors (code and data).
+The GDT is currently very simple and a higher level language will be used later to build upon it.
+After the GDT has been set up, a control register is set to switch into 32-bit mode and starts executing kernel code which was earlier loaded into memory.

 # Syntax and other stuff
 ```
 $           ; Adress of current instruction